ThePhoenix77/minibash/README.md

 ## Usage

-Once you launch Minishell, you will see a prompt where you can enter your commands.
+Once you launch Minibash, you will see a prompt where you can enter your commands.
 Simply type your command and press Enter.
 The shell will execute the command and display the output.

   *  Example Commands: